Li Xiaopeng (gymnast)

-Li Xiaopeng (李小鹏 (Lǐ Xiǎopéng); July 27, 1981 in Changsha, Hunan) is a male Chinese gymnast, who specializes in parallel bars and vault.
+Li Xiaopeng (李小鹏 (Lǐ Xiǎopéng); July 27, 1981) is a male Chinese gymnast, who specializes in parallel bars and vault.
 He currently holds 16 world titles, more than any other gymnast in China.
-On 29 August 2009, he was the torch bearer for the torch relay of the East Asian Games in Hong Kong.
+On August 29, 2009, he was the torch bearer for the torch relay of the East Asian Games in Hong Kong.
 He retired from the sport in late 2009.

 Early years

+Li Xiaopeng was born Li Peng.
+He changed his name in 1997 to avoid sharing the same with the then Premier Li Peng.

 He began gymnastics training at Changsha Spare-time Sports School in Hunan Province at the age of 6 and was a member of the Hunan provincial team at 12.
 Li's diligence and skill soon set him apart from his peers, which could be proved by his several provincial titles.
 At the age of 15, he was selected into the national team.